hkarthik7/azure-devops-java-sdk/.github/CONTRIBUTING.md

 - Code your function and write help.
 - Update `_unitTest.json` file under `test` package with your own organisation name, project and personal access token to run unit tests.
-- Once its all done, update `CHANGELOG.md`.
+- Once it's all done, update `CHANGELOG.md`.